-1:15 p.m.
+3:30 p.m.
 Sept.
-14, 2018.
+26, 2018.
 This post will be updated, so please check back.

-Here’s what we’re planning:
+Here’s what we’re doing:

 - Internet, entertainment at shelters: Working with nonprofit partners, we’re also poised to deploy fully functional internet cafés at shelters, where affected residents will be able to apply for aid and contact friends and family.
 Once long-term shelters are established, we will set up entertainment centers — complete with large-screen TVs, Blu-ray players and family friendly movies — for children to enjoy.

-- Red Cross donations: Customers can donate to the Red Cross via BestBuy.com or the Best Buy mobile app.
-In the coming days, customers also will be able to make donations during the checkout process at our stores.
+- Red Cross donations: Customers can donate to the Red Cross via BestBuy.com, the Best Buy mobile app or during the checkout process at our stores.

 We invite customers to support recovery efforts by donating to the Red Cross.